 On January 26, 2006, the en banc Court issued a conflicted decision in which the majority ruled for both parties.
 Both parties filed exceptions.
 The Court denied all exceptions and upheld its earlier decision.
 Northbrook filed an appeal to the Pennsylvania Supreme Court.
-Currently, all briefs have been filed, and the Court issued an order granting oral argument but has not yet set the date.
+The Court heard oral argument on March 4, 2008."
 It is impossible to predict the outcome.
 If taxpayers prevail on all issues, estimated refunds would total about \$150 million.